When you were a small child, your parents taught you to count

 measured downward, not upward.
 Otherwise, the image shows what

 you should have expected: a solid green disk at the coordinates (50,80) in

 Let’s summarize again.
 To program is to write down an arithmetic

 expression, but you’re no longer restricted to boring numbers.
 In BSL,

 arithmetic is the arithmetic of numbers, strings, Booleans, and

 even images.
-To compute though still means to determine the value of the
+To compute, though, still means to determine the value of an

 Boolean, or an image.

 And now you’re ready to write programs that make rockets fly.